matrixfunctions/GraphMatFun.jl/README.md

 This package contains functionality to represent, manipulate and optimize algorithms for matrix functions using directed acyclic graphs.
 It also contains code generate features for other languages (Julia, MATLAB, C/BLAS).

 * Features and examples are described in the manuscript "Computation graph for matrix functions".
-* Functions and usage is described in the online package documentation.
+* Functions and usage is described in the [online package documentation](https://matrixfunctions.github.io/GraphMatFun.jl/stable).
-* Data files for various matrix functions are available in the package https://github.com/matrixfunctions/GraphMatFunData.
+* Data files for various matrix functions are available in [the package GraphMatFunData](https://github.com/matrixfunctions/GraphMatFunData).